gaearon/whatthefuck.is/posts/memoization.md

 }
 ```

-If we naïvely memoize this function like we did before, we would introduce a bug:
+If we naïvely memoized this function like we did before, we would introduce a bug:

 ```js
 showWeatherReport('Tokyo');  // (!)
 Triggers the calculation